awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   The name of the table in which the partition to be updated is located\.
 + `PartitionValueList` – *Required:* An array of UTF\-8 strings, not more than 100 strings\.

-  A list of the values defining the partition\.
+  List of partition key values that define the partition to update\.
 + `PartitionInput` – *Required:* A [PartitionInput](#aws-glue-api-catalog-partitions-PartitionInput) object\.

   The new partition object to update the partition to\.

+  The `Values` property can't be changed\.
+If you want to change the partition key values for a partition, delete and recreate the partition\.

 **Response**
 + *No Response parameters\.*